-1. 1 Understand principles and rules that underpin taxation systems
+1. (1.
+Understand principles and rules that underpin taxation systems

 1.1 Objectives and functions of taxation

-Learners need to understand: 1.1.1 principles underpinning tax systems: - neutrality
+Learners need to understand: 1.1.1 principles underpinning tax systems:

+neutrality

 - efficiency

 certainty and simplicity

 effectiveness and fairness

 - flexibility

 1.1.2 definitions of:

 progressive tax

 regressive tax

 proportional tax.

 1.2 Tax planning, tax avoidance and tax evasion

 Learners need to understand: 1.2.1 the definitions of:

-tax planning
+- tax planning

-tax avoidance
+- tax avoidance

-tax evasion
+- tax evasion

 1.2.2 ethical implications of tax avoidance and tax evasion1.2.3 requirements to report suspected tax evasion.

 1.3 Roles and responsibilities of taxation practitioners

 Learners need to understand: 1.3.1 AAT's expectations of its tax practitioners as set out in the AAT Professional Conduct in Relation to Taxation, particularly in dealing with clients and third parties

 1.3.2 the ethical principle of confidentiality.

 1.4 Residence and domicile

 Learners need to understand: 1.4.1 the definition of residence and domicile 1.4.2 how to determine residence and domicile status 1.4.3 the impact of residence and domicile status on the taxation position of UK taxpayers.

-2. (Calculate UK taxpayers' total income 2.1 Calculate income from employment Learne 2.1.1 ers need to understand: how to identify exempt benefits in kind Learners need to be able to: 2.1.3 calculate: 2.1.2 employment income taxable benefits in kind allowable expenses.
-2.2 Calcu late income from investments 1 Learne 2.2.1 2.2.2 2.2.2 ers need to understand: the amount of personal savings allowance available for all taxpayers the amount of dividend allowance available for all taxpayers how to identify exempt income.
-Learno 2.2.4 2.2.5 income for all taxpayers 2.3 Calcu late income from property Learne 2.3.1 2.3.2 ers need to understand: when claiming the property allowance is appropriate how to identify allowable and Learno 2.3.5 ers need to be able to: calculate profit and losses from property using: - cash basis 2.3.3 2.3.4 disallowable expenses how losses on property may be relieved the difference between the cash basis and accruals basis. - accruals basis.
+2. (2.
+Calculate UK taxpayers' total income 2.1 Calculate income from employment Learno 2.1.1 ers need to understand: how to identify exempt benefits in kind Learn 2.1.3 ers need to be able to: calculate: - employment income 2.1.2 how to identify allowable and disallowable expenses. taxable benefits in kindallowable expenses.
+2.2 Calcu late income from investments Learno 2.2.1 2.2.2 2.2.2 ers need to understand: the amount of personal savings allowance available for all taxpayers the amount of dividend allowance available for all taxpayers how to identify exempt income.
+Learno 2.2.4 2.2.5 income for all taxpayers 2.3 Calcu late income from property Learno 2.3.1 2.3.2 ers need to understand: when claiming the property allowance is appropriate how to identify allowable and Learno 2.3.5 ers need to be able to: calculate profit and losses from property using: - cash basis 2.3.3 2.3.4 disallowable expenses how losses on property may be relieved the difference between the cash basis and accruals basis. - casil basis - accruals basis.

-3. 0 Calculate income tax and National Insurance Contributions (NICs) payable by UK tax
+3. 0 3.
+Calculate income tax and National Insurance Contributions (NICs) payable by UK tax

 3.1 Calculate income tax payable

 Learners need to be able to:

 3.1.1 calculate the personal allowance for all taxpayers

 3.1.2 adjust income and/or tax bands for:

 occupational pension schemes

 private pension schemes

 charitable donations

 3.1.3 calculate taxable income

 3.1.4 apply all tax rates and bands

 3.1.5 calculate total tax liability and net income tax payable/repayable.

 Excluded: marriage allowance, blind person's allowance, and married couple's allowance.

 3.2 Calculate National Insurance Contributions (NICs)

 Learners need to be able to:

 3.2.1 calculate Class 1/Class 1 (a) NICs payable by:

 - employees

-employers
+- employers

 Excluded: employees who are under 21, apprentices and veterans